|© Sylvia Liu|

 - Prepare an LLC Operating Agreement.
 Many states do not require filing an operating agreement but it is helpful to have.

 - File annual report.
 Some states require this; others do not.

 - Pay required filing and annual fees.
-Many states have reasonable filing fees (around $100) while others are quite expensive (California requires an $800 annual fee in addition to a filing fee).
+Many states have reasonable filing fees (around $100) and annual fees, while others are quite expensive (California requires an $800 annual fee in addition to the initial filing fee).